 Stitches, abbreviations, and video tutorials

-- join with sl st- join with a slip stitch – at 6:30 Katie Shaw explains how to join the chain
+- join with sl st- join with a slip stitch – (Video Tutorial)

 - pf st – puff stitch – B.hooked crochet explains in the very beginning how to puff stitch